 Money & Tipping

-- French Side: Look for “Service Compris” on your bill, which means a 15% service charge is already included.
-It is customary to leave a few extra Euros in cash for exceptional service rather than a full 20%.
+Tipping on the French Side: Look for “Service Compris” on your bill.
+This means a service charge has already been included.
+In that case, many visitors simply leave a few extra euros in cash for exceptional service rather than adding another full tip.

 Electricity & Tech